 I was called into the boss' office one morning and given a project to convert the small diameter casting machine direct current variable speed drives using a fixed armature voltage and a variable field voltage drive to a fixed field voltage and variable voltage armature drive (in layman's terms, from an old design variable speed drive to a newer design variable speed drive).
-The project was to be accomplished at the local plant and then if successful, would be duplicated at other plants.
+The project was to be accomplished at the local plant and then if successful, would be duplicated at the companies' other plants.
 I was given the budget and when it was expected to operate with the new design.
-I was also given local plant personnel contact information.
+I was also given the local plant personnel contact information.

-I was a little overwhelmed by all of this.
-My first real project.
+I was a little overwhelmed by this.
+This was my first real project.